If

 excluded from the mainstay of broad human rights movements.

-– Anindya Hajra of Pratyay Gender Trust
+the control of men, mostly from the upper caste or class. – Anindya Hajra of Pratyay Gender Trust

 The Durga Idol Will be Half Man and Half Woman